ratulrafsan/ratulrafsan.github.io/_posts/2018-11-10-rerouting-r6-voip-connection.markdown

 date:   2018-11-10 15:00:27 +0600
 categories: networking
 ---
-On my lazy weekends, I sometimes play on-line games with my college buddies and one of my favorites is Rainbow Six:Siege.
-Recently my IPS changed their upstream provider and for whatever reason, it turns out that Rainbow Six's in-game VoIP server got blocked, meaning, I can't hear others and they can't hear me.
+On my lazy weekends, I play online games with my college buddies and one of my favorites is Rainbow Six: Siege.
+Recently my IPS changed their upstream provider and for whatever reason, it turns out that Rainbow Six’s in-game VoIP server got blocked, meaning, I can’t hear others and they can’t hear me.
 Ugh!
-Filed a complain about it, they said they will look into it... and that was two weeks ago, still nothing.
+Filed a complaint about it, they said they will look into it… and that was two weeks ago, still nothing.
 So, it looks like I have to take matters into my own hand and come up with a solution!

 The obvious solution is to use VPN services.
-There are a lot, like A LOOOOOT of VPN services out there but most of the good ones are blocked behind pay walls.
-I don't blame them, its a business after all.
+There are a lot, like A LOOOOOT of VPN services out there but most of the good ones are blocked behind paywalls.
+I don’t blame them, its a business after all.
 In my hunt for a good & free VPN, I stumbled across ProtonVPN (not sponsored btw).
 They provide free VPN service with unlimited bandwidth.
 The only downside is that there are only a handful of free servers and the speed is pretty low.
-However, its enough for video games... or so I thought..
+However, its enough for video games… or so I thought...

 ![OMFG FOOKING LAG](/assets/blog_images/fooking_lag.png)

-Well now, that's a shame.
-One other solution I can think of is to re-route the connection to VoIP server only.
+Well now, that’s a shame.
+One other solution I can think of is to re-route the connection to the VoIP server only.
 So, I fired up NetLimiter and played a couple of matches and finally managed narrow the connections down to these two-

 ![EYYYY GOTCHU](/assets/blog_images/narrowing_the_servers.png)

-Turns out Ubisoft uses Vivox for its VoIP service (Wonder what they are doing with those amazon servers...).
+Turns out Ubisoft uses Vivox for its VoIP service (Wonder what they are doing with those amazon servers…).

 Now we need a way to re-route our connection to these domains through VPN.
 ProtonVPN comes back to the spotlights again..
-I don't know if other VPN services do this but ProtonVPN provides detailed doc on how to configure and use their VPN service without their VPN software, meaning you can use OpenVPN or Windows VPN client to connect to their network, heck they even provide OpenVPN configuration files under MIT license!
-I'm impressed.
+I don’t know if other VPN services do this but ProtonVPN provides detailed doc on how to configure and use their VPN service without their VPN software, meaning you can use OpenVPN or Windows VPN client to connect to their network, heck they even provide OpenVPN configuration files under MIT license!
+I’m impressed.
 This makes things much easier for me.

 If you have worked with OpenVPN before then you probably know how easy it is to re-route connections.
 Taking a quick peek at their configuration file you can see: